 I have been speaking to boards of supervisors and councils, industry associations for tiny homes and RVs, HUD, and more about it.
 There is a strong and positive response to my current proposal, but time and resources are required on my part to make it happen.

 To aid the relief effort of the October 2017 firestorms, we donated an RV to a family with triplets that are 1.5 years old.
 The parents have been sleeping in a cab-over camper due to their unique situation while the kids slept in the house bedroom after being displaced by the Redwood Complex Fire on October 8th.

 We have a couple videos below about that story.
 Disaster recovery reminds me of the spirit of Christmas, by showing gratitude and kindness toward others… and helping as we are able.

 I hope the spirit of Christmas can be with us every day!

-The video below is a musical tribute to thank everyone for supporting this event.
-Event was at the Farmer’s Grange in Sebastopol, there was unlimited good cheer and homemade chili tasting, a silent auction, games for kids, live music and more to help fire survivors and the previously homeless served by The Living Room Center.
+There was unlimited good cheer and homemade chili tasting, a silent auction, games for kids, live music and more to help fire survivors and the previously homeless served by The Living Room Center.

-For further information please contact us by following this link
+For further information please contact me here.